 Now that our daughter is a mobile and aware toddler, I watch her notice when she sees mirrors of herself.
 I watch her love it.
 If you don’t have these kinds of activities in your local community, drive the distance.

 I cannot emphasize this enough!
-Join support groups in person and online.
+Join in-person and online support groups.
 There are many amazing groups out there, and many more families like yours than you might realize.
 I am a member of some incredible online transracial adoption groups.
 TAP 101 and Transracial Adoption Perspectives are two of the best that I’ve found on Facebook.
 If there is a shortage of the type of support group that you need, start one!
 You can be a change-maker.

 As with any online engagement, consider the history/politics/conflicts of these groups by having dialogues with the admins and founders.
 If they are open, honest and willing to engage, you’ve found your place.